 Connection requests that are not in compliance with the TLS 1.2 protocol version or higher will result in an HTTP response code of 406 or an SSL handshake protocol version failure.

-Browsers that load the Sauce Labs UI (www.saucelabs.com and www.testobject.com) must use TLS 1.2 or higher.
+Browsers that load the Sauce Labs UI at https://app.saucelabs.com (and the equivalents for the EU and US-East/Headless data centers) and https://app.testobject.com) must use TLS 1.2 or higher.
 A full list of such browsers: https://en.wikipedia.org/wiki/Transport_Layer_Security#Web_browsers

 Loading this page in a browser will report if the browser supports TLS 1.2: https://www.ssllabs.com/ssltest/viewMyClient.html